 Changes to extents are tracked in two places:

-- Any extent that has been changed by a bulk-logged operation since the last full, differential, or log backup will be tracked in the relevant minimally-logged bitmap page.
-Any log backup that's taken after a bulk-logged operation will also include all extents tracked this way.
-All ML map pages are reset when the next backup is taken.
+- Any extent that has been changed by a bulk-logged operation since the last log backup will be tracked in the relevant minimally-logged bitmap page.
+Any log backup that’s taken after a bulk-logged operation will also include all extents tracked this way.
+All ML map pages are reset when the next log backup is taken.

 More on PFS, GAM, SGAM, ML, and DIFF pages in a not-too-distant future post.